It is quite often that people experience symptoms and pain without knowing the reason, and a herniated disc can be one of those cases.

 Lie down on your back, and place one of your legs bent so that the foot is flat on the ground, and the other straight on the floor.
 To support your body, one arm should be placed under the arch of the back, while the other one supports the head.
 Then, raise the shoulders off the ground, and lower your back down.
 Dot his up to 10 times.

 Stand up, and put a chair behind you.
-Place your knees a bit more than hip width apart.
+Place your knees a bit more than hip-width apart.
 Then, start lowering your buttocks until you touch the chair.
 Do 3 sets of ten.
-When you feel you have enough strength, remove the chair and do down until your legs reach an angle of 90 degrees.
+When you feel you have enough strength, remove the chair and go down until your legs reach an angle of 90 degrees.
 This exercise is the most challenging of the slipped disk exercises.

-Put your hands and feet on the floor, with your legs hip width apart, while engaging your core.
-Raise one leg and the opposite arm in a parallel level with your back.
+Put your hands and feet on the floor, with your legs hip-width apart, while engaging your core.
+Raise one leg and the opposite arm at a parallel level with your back.
 Do 3 sets of 10.

 Seeking Medical Help

 These exercises may not be sufficient in some cases, so you might need to consult a doctor for your pain.
-You, your doctor and chiropractor should all work together, so that you all know your treatment in detail.
+You, your doctor, and your chiropractor should all work together so that you all know your treatment in detail.
 In this way, you will avoid further damage or pain.

 Surgery